Charlie Scott (basketball): College career

 Scott played college basketball at the University of North Carolina at Chapel Hill (UNC) where he was the first black scholarship athlete.
 Scott averaged 22.1 points and 7.1 rebounds per game at UNC, and a career-best 27.1 points per game in his senior season.
 He was a two-time All-American and a three-time all-Atlantic Coast Conference selection.
 Scott led UNC to their second and third consecutive NCAA Final Four appearances in 1968 and 1969.

 Woody Durham, a long-time radio announcer for UNC basketball said, "He really was something.
 He was the first Carolina player that really would compare to today's player.
 His build, his speed, his ability—you could take him out of the late 1960s and drop him into today's game, and he wouldn't miss a beat."

 In addition to breaking the color barrier in UNC basketball, he was also the first African-American to pledge a fraternity at UNC, accepting an offer to join St. Anthony Hall, in 1967.
-However, after three weeks after pledging, withdrew from the fraternity because of his demanding basketball schedule.
+However, three weeks after pledging, Scott withdrew from the fraternity because of his demanding basketball schedule.

 Scott was a gold medalist at the 1968 Summer Olympics playing for the 1968 United States men's Olympic basketball team.
 Scott was the fourth leading scorer on the team (8.0) coached by Henry Iba.